GraphBench: Next-generation graph learning benchmarking: Subdomain Details

-We introduce two learning tasks. \new{Performance prediction} is a regression problem whose goal is to predict the computation time of SAT solvers on unseen instances, arising in applications such as algorithm selection \citep{Rice76} and algorithm configuration \citep[e.g.][]{LinEtAl22}. \new{Algorithm selection} is a multi-class classification problem that aims to select the best algorithm for a given instance.
+\paragraph{Description of the learning task}~ We introduce two learning tasks. \new{Performance prediction} is a regression problem that aims to predict the computation time of SAT solvers on unseen instances, arising in applications such as algorithm selection \citep{Rice76} and algorithm configuration \citep[e.g.][]{LinEtAl22}. \new{Algorithm selection} is a multi-class classification problem that aims to select the best algorithm for a given instance.
 While algorithm selection can be reduced to performance prediction by choosing the solver with the lowest predicted computation time, we treat them as distinct problems.
 For algorithm selection, we adopt the loss function proposed by~\citep{ZhaEtAl24}, which penalizes the predicted probabilities in proportion to the solver's computation time.
 Intuitively, a solver that only slightly underperforms on an instance incurs a small penalty, while poor selections are penalized more heavily, i.e.,

 where $p_i^k$ is the predicted probability of selecting solver $k$ for instance $i$, $t_i^k$ is the computation time of solver $k$ on instance $i$, and $t_i^* = \min_k t_i^k$ is the computation time of the \new{virtual best solver} (VBS).
 Each instance is provided with three graph-based representations VG, VCG, and LCG, described above.
 In all cases, \textsc{SATzilla} features can be integrated as node attributes to enrich the graph representation.